Advancing Parameter Efficiency in Fine-tuning via Representation Editing: Experiments

+\item \textbf{IA3} introduces scaling operations to modify the key and value vectors of the multi-head attentions and those generated by feed-forward networks (FFNs) \cite{Liu2022FewShotPF}.

-\textbf{Adapter} adds the learnable lightweight module adapter between the sub-layers of the transformer.
-During forward propagation, the input is sequentially processed by sub-layers of the pre-trained models and these adapters to obtain the final output.
-However, during backpropagation, only these adapters obtain gradient to update parameters, while the other parameters of the model remain fixed and unchanged, referred to \citet{houlsby2019parameter}.\\
+\item \textbf{Adapter} introduces a learnable, lightweight module situated between two sub-layers of the transformer.
+During the forward pass, inputs are processed in sequence by the sub-layers of the foundation models and the adapters, yielding the final output.
+However, during the backpropagation phase, only these adapters receive gradients for parameter updates, while the remaining parameters of the model are kept fixed and unaltered \cite{houlsby2019parameter}.

-\textbf{Adapter\_FFN} is one kind of variant of Adapter proposed by \citet{Pfeiffer2020AdapterFusionNT}.
-Unlike the initial Adapter that requires inserting the learnable module between all sub-layers, Adapter\_FFN only needs to apply an adapter after each FFN sub-layer.\\
+\item \textbf{Adapter-FFN} is a variant of Adapter method proposed by \citet{Pfeiffer2020AdapterFusionNT}.
+Contrasting with the original Adapter, which necessitates the insertion of the learnable module between all sub-layers, Adapter-FFN only requires the application of an adapter following each Feed-Forward Network (FFN) sub-layer.